 - Concerns about affordable housing.
 In order to afford housing even in Lakeport one has to live paycheck to paycheck.
 Also concerned about the process of making formal complaints about neighbors who continuously violate noise laws, etc. - In the city of lakeport it's quite hard for going couples with no children or not considered at workers to find housing/buy a home.
 There is really close to 0 opportunities for them. - We need affordable housing apartments that are ADA-complainant and affordable for those with incomes under 1,000 a month. - There are not any high-quality apartment buildings in Lakeport.
 Also, many homes/areas of lakeport are more run down than I'd like.
 It was difficult to find a nice home in a nice area. - Concern that the city makes sure to support local small business as well as property owners and renters.
-This year is going to be tough on everyone and making sure that people get help, remain employed, is instrumental in how the city navigates this difficult time.
+This year is going to be tough on everyone and making sure that people get help, remain employed, is instrumental in how the city navigates this difficult time. - We need affordable housing, but we also need help finding ways to help low wage workers the opportunity to buy a home.
+We also need more support for people of color to have access to these programs.

 The Housing Plan addresses the needs identified by the community.
 Overall, one of the primary concerns identified by the community was the need for single family homes and the associated difficulty households have affording a single family home or downpayment.
-The Housing Plan (Chapter 6) includes Program 2-5 to support the production of market rate housing development, including single family homes, and Program 2-2 includes a component to encourage additional funding for first-time homebuyer and downpayment assistance programs.
+The Housing Plan

+(Chapter 6) includes Program 2-5 to support the production of market rate housing development, including single family homes, and Program 2-2 includes a component to encourage additional funding for first-time homebuyer and downpayment assistance programs.
 Respondents also identified the need to maintain neighborhoods and existing housing.
 The Housing Plan includes Program 1-3 to provide for ongoing capital improvements and maintenance to address the needs of the City's older neighborhoods, while Programs 1-2 and 1-5 address the need to assist homeowners and property owners with housing rehabilitation and weatherization improvements to maintain the housing stock.
 The need for affordable housing opportunities, including housing for large families, veterans, and persons with disabilities as well as the need for a variety of housing types was also identified.
 Programs 2-1 through 2-5 provide for a greater range of new housing opportunities in the City, while Programs 3-1 through 3-7 address housing needs for special needs groups.
+Program 4-1 furthers fair housing opportunities to ensure all persons, regardless of any protected characteristics, have access to housing.